reyk/ldapclient/README.md

 It queries an LDAP server to perform a command and outputs the results in the LDAP Data Interchange Format (LDIF).

-The commands are as follows:
+The command is as follows:

 **search** *options* *filter* \[*attribute ...*]